 Best Medium Format Camera

 It doesn’t stop there.
 If you are new to professional level cameras and doing things manually, it might help just to have one lens.
-If you are someone who is out-and0about a lot consider a folding camera.
+If you are someone who is out-and-about a lot, consider a folding camera.
 These are quite portable and again have very good lenses.
 Not having a zoom lens can help you make more interesting composures.
-The Fuji 670 is the newest model you will find but they are quite expensive.
+The Fuji 670 is the newest model you will find, but they are quite expensive.
 You could consider an Agfa Isolette or Mamiya 6.
-The Isolette is a camera from the 1950s while the Mamiya 6 is a little newer.
-The Mamiya 6 has three different lenses but does not fold down as small as the Isolette.
-That site it is quite compact and can be packed into a small camera bag.
+The Isolette is a camera from the 1950s, while the Mamiya 6 is a little newer.
+The Mamiya 6 has three different lenses, but does not fold down as small as the Isolette.
+That said, it is quite compact and can be packed into a small camera bag.
 Both cameras are rangefinders, which means the viewfinder view will not exactly match what is captured.
 The advantage though is that they come with superior optics.

 Another family of cameras to consider is the Twin Lens Reflex.
 These make it easy to shoot from waist level and are not as heavy as their mirrored cousins, which need bigger lenses.

 If you want something really simple, but also quality, consider the Fuji 6×9.
-These are much more rare than some of the other cameras listed here but can be found relatively cheaper.
+These are far rarer than some other cameras listed here, but can be found relatively cheaper.
 They shoot wider negatives.
-They have a single lens but a little bigger than the folding cameras.
-They also have fantastic optics.
+They have a single lens, but a little bigger than the folding cameras.
+Not only that, they also have fantastic optics.

 The only remaining question is which film to load into your new camera!

 I hope you have found this post interesting.
 If you did, please destroy the Twitter share button!
 Don’t forget to follow me on Twitter and tell everyone you meet about how good I am!